Data Quality Components for SSIS/ADF FAQs#

 Step 1: Check for Required Data Files: Ensure you have all the necessary data files for each on-premise object.
 The required files can be found here:

 Step 2: Verify Data File Path Configuration: Confirm the Data File Path points to the correct location.
-By default, this path is C:\Program Files\Melissa DATA\DQT\Data
+By default, this path is C:\Program Files\Melissa DATA\DQT\Data.

 Step 3: Update Outdated Data Files: If the data files exist and the Data File Path is configured correctly but errors persist, your data files might be outdated.
 Consider the following actions: